 For the urban beekeeper, more attention to catching bee swarms that do escape can help calm the neighborhood fears.

 For some folks, having a beehive on your city property is just not feasible.
 This does not mean that your dreams have to end.

 Reach out to local beekeeping clubs or community gardens.
 Many of these organizations provide limited space for beekeepers to use.
 There are several good books about the experiences of city beekeepers.

 While not as desirable as having the bees at home, it is a great way to enjoy beekeeping for those with no alternatives.

-Keeping bees in the city can be a great way to bring nature to city dwellers.
+Finding a safe spot for a couple of urban hives is an attainable goal.
 However, for the well-being of the honey bees and the safety of the public, beekeeper education is essential.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.